Join our mailing list to stay informed!

 Firstly, section 453C(1) of the Corporations Act details the test for a company’s eligibility for the SBRP.
 Relevantly, where a company’s director or a former director who ceased in the previous 12 months has used the SBRP process for one company, they can’t use it for another company.

-However, there’s an exemption under section 453(2) and regulation 5.3B.03 allowing further SBRP appointments for companies of a current or former director, where those appointments all occur within 20 business days of each other.
+However, there’s an exemption under section 453C(2) and regulation 5.3B.03 allowing further SBRP appointments for companies of a current or former director, where those companies are a holding company and subsidiary, or subsidiaries of the same holding company where those appointments all occur within 20 business days of each other.

 Each SBRP is considered a separate appointment.
 Each company must satisfy the eligibility criteria under the Corporations Act, including total liabilities of less than $1 million, ATO lodgements up-to-date and superannuation and other employee entitlements paid.